d-bucur/godot-vision-cone/readme.md

 # 🎯 Description
 A plugin for Godot 4 that adds a configurable vision cone to 2D entities.
 It can be used for example to simulate the vision of enemies in a stealth game.
 It is implemented using a simple raycast in uniform directions algorithm as shown in the first picture [here](https://www.redblobgames.com/articles/visibility/).
+I see this as being useful for prototyping and with a bit of tuning maybe even release.

 ![vision cone demo](https://github.com/d-bucur/demos/raw/master/godot-vision-cone.gif)